grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.awsfirehose.md

 `otelcol.receiver.awsfirehose` is a wrapper over the upstream OpenTelemetry Collector `awsfirehose` receiver.
 If necessary, bug reports or feature requests are redirected to the upstream repository.
 {{% /admonition %}}

-Multiple `otelcol.receiver.awsfirehose` components can be specified by giving them different labels.
+You can specify multiple `otelcol.receiver.awsfirehose` components by giving them different labels.

 ## Usage